 That was probably the longest uninterrupted bus travel to my next destination.
 I remember mountains, plateaus, plains, passes and wide roads.
 The coach drivers, for some strange reason, have always picked the inns with McDonalds and Wendy’s diners nearby.
 At that time it worked form me pretty well.
-I ensured my diet is balanced but you could not deny the positive side of a massive 5 dollar meal of Big Mac, large portion of French fries and 0.7l Coke.
-That kept me for almost all day.
-Somewhere in Iowa it was.
+I ensured my diet is balanced but you could not deny the positive side of a massive 5 dollar meal of Big Mac, a large portion of French fries and 0.7l Coke.
+That kept me almost all day.
+Somewhere in Iowa, it was.
 Another stopover and 30min rest.
 All of a sudden, I heard a commotion in the front of the bus.
 Two youngsters were elbowing their way to the back.
 An elderly lady raised her criticism and the rest shared her opinion.
 The two got aggregated and picked on me for all their life failures, I presume.
 Believe it or not, they had threatened to kill me at their earliest convenience.
 Their threats were never put into action.
-As a matter of fact, we later dine at the same table in Wendey’s.
+As a matter of fact, we later dine at the same table in Wendy’s.
 To preoccupied to plan my next leg of the trip to worry about the fatal consequences that encounter of the fifth kind.

 We approached the city of Denver in Colorado State.
 One day to explore.
 The Mint Museum, Federal Reserve Bank visited and a few monuments photographed.
 Highlights of the Money Museum include a display of $30 million in cash, displays of historical U.S. currency, various interactive exhibits and a station where you can design your own money.
-Visitors to the Money Museum also receive a bag of actual U.S. dollar bills that has been shredded by the bank because it is no longer fit for circulation.
+Visitors to the Money Museum also receive a bag of actual U.S. dollar bills that have been shredded by the bank because it is no longer fit for circulation.
 I rounded up the day with a nice meal from a local diner.
 I forgot the name though.

 The sunset is nigh I had better make a move to the motel to collect my possessions and hop on the bus going to the Plains.
 Hello Nebraska, Iowa, Utah and Colorado, I am coming.
 An overnight bus will transport me comfortably to the places hundreds of miles away.